Browse Definitions :

 • employee engagement software - Employee engagement software helps workers feel more satisfied with their jobs and absorbed in the mission and culture of their organization, and, therefore, more productive and effective.

-• employee life cycle - Employee life cycle -- also spelled employee lifecycle -- is an HR model that identifies the different stages a worker advances through in an organization in, as well as the role HR plays in optimizing that progress.
+• employee lifecycle - The employee lifecycle is a human resources model that identifies the different stages a worker advances through in an organization and the role HR plays in optimizing that process.

 • employee Net Promoter Score (eNPS) - The employee Net Promoter Score (eNPS) is a metric used by employers to assess employee loyalty.